Final regular season standings:

 In the bronze medal match, the Seneca Braves defeated the Sheridan Bruins 80-77 as Wayne Lalor scored 20, Cedric Agard 17, Wayne Gibson 12, Mark Raphael 12, Dan Kavanagh 10, Wayne Paris 9, Paul Evans 8, Raymond Peddie 6 and Dwight Richards 4.
 Nigel Williams paced the Bruins with 16.
 Clayton Manhertz added 15, Sean Henry 12, Bertrand Boatswain 10, Francis Tyrell 9, Chris Watson 8, Bryane Rennie 6 and Abdi Araleh 1.
 The Bruins also included Chris Miller, Jay Lucyk, Steve Tubic, Rick Bolt, Ed Robinson, Lloyd Newman and Peter St. Kitts.

 In the final, the Humber Hawks defeated the Canadore Panthers 63-59.
-Humber and Canadore went into the final minute tied 59-59 but the Hawks pumped in two unanswered baskets to grab the gold medal, Larry McNeil paced the Hawks with 18.
+Humber and Canadore went into the final minute tied 59-59 but the Hawks pumped the ball inside to Roberto Fleig and Hugh Riley to pull out the iwn.
+Larry McNeil paced the Hawks with 18.
 Roberto Feig added 15, Patrick Rhodd, the tournament’s MVP, 14, Fitzroy Lightbody 10, Hugh Riley 4 and Everton Webb 2.
+Hawks coach Mike Katz told the Hamilton Spectator that “a good friend of mine said to me there will come a time when you have to win a playoff game in the sixties.
+We scored 106 points Friday.
+To drop off 43 points and still win is a testament to our ability to play different types of games.”
 Rohan Hamilton led the Panthers with 23.
 Fred Grannum added 17, Ian London 6, Mark Yates 4, Hugh Fraser 4, Eric Jones 3 and Frederick Wood 2.

 The bronze medalist Seneca Braves: Cedric Agard; Wayne Gibson; Raymond Peddie; Dean Kavanagh; Dwight Dewitt; Paul Evans; Mark Raphael; Dale George; Wayne Parris; Hewitt Jones; Wayne Lalor; Mike Kerr; Conrad Gairy; Irwin Duncan; coach Ernie Armstrong